If you already have a Gorilla account check out the Samples page to view a complete list of all Gorilla's samples, demonstrations and examples.

 Try as participant | |

 This classic task assesses your ability to complete patterns across shape and colour.
-The participant has to choose an object to complete a puzzle display.
-Choose between a short demonstration version and a longer 80 trial version with varying difficulty levels. |
+The participant has to choose an object to complete a puzzle display. |

 Try as participant | |